Vietnam.vn - Nền tảng quảng bá Việt Nam

 Europe is calling on its members to invest more in AI.

-Draghi's report notes that there are innovative ideas, but startups "are unable to convert innovation into commercialization, and innovative companies looking to scale in Europe are hampered at every stage by inconsistent and restrictive regulations."
+Draghi's report notes that there are innovative ideas, but startups "are unable to convert innovation into commercialization, and innovative companies that want to scale up in Europe are hampered at every stage by inconsistent and restrictive regulations."

-Previous AI summits, hosted by the UK and South Korea, have focused on safety around AI, but the Paris edition has shifted the focus, Lehane said.
-“I think this conference, you’re starting to see changes, maybe the bigger risk is missing the opportunity,” Lehane added.
+Previous AI summits, hosted by the UK and South Korea, have focused on safety around AI, but the Paris edition has shifted the focus, Mr Lehane said.
+“I think this conference, you’re starting to see changes, perhaps the bigger risk is missing the opportunity,” Mr Lehane added.

 The AI race is not over yet